Health and social care

 The Public Health Outcomes Framework tool which allows many comparisons and provides trend data.
 A specific download of the indicators for Tower Hamlets is also available.

-Public Health England also has a general portal into many of their websites (including Child and Maternal Health, Alcohol and tobacco profiles, Sexual health, Long Term Conditions and many others) and provide health profiles for all London boroughs.
+Public Health England also has a general portal into many of their websites (including Child and Maternal Health, Alcohol and tobacco profiles, Sexual health, Long Term Conditions and many others).